Dear Mr. Lam,

 _Protocol Extensions to OSPF_

 not reasonable to hold up the work on OSPF any further.
+Consequently, an

-that significant modifications to Internet routing protocols need to be treated
+significant modifications to Internet routing protocols need to be treated

 with great caution, and that the ASON routing extensions need to be the

-subject of experimentation in "walled gardens" in order to
+subject of experimentation in "walled gardens" in order to determine the

-and deployment experience of these protocol extensions.
+deployment experience of these protocol extensions.
 All comments should be

 IETF Routing Area Director